AmraneNecira/-Matrix-odas/README.md

 You can find more information about the methods implemented in ODAS in this paper:

 * F. Grondin and F. Michaud, [Lightweight and Optimized Sound Source Localization and Tracking Methods for Opened and Closed Microphone Array Configurations](https://arxiv.org/pdf/1812.00115), Robotics and Autonomous Systems, 2019

+Based on the MATRIX Creator and ODAS I am building my first sould localization tool I am trying to understand the source code and the world of c++ After all it's fun ...